-Late Work Policy: I will not accept late work.
+Late Work Policy: Late work will not be accepted.
 However, you are free to discuss minor changes in the due date of an assignment with me well ahead of the due date.
 The new due date will then apply to all students.